Mitigooli/OpenAccessSPC/README.md

 In `Lytro.m` I've implemented the original Lytro camera as an example of
 plenoptic camera implementation.
 More info about the parameters can be found in the header of the file.
-See [Lytro] for more details.
+See [ICASSP14] for more details.

-`R29.m` is my implementation of the Raytrix R29 plenoptic camera, which is used to generate the results in [Raytrix].
+`R29.m` is my implementation of the Raytrix R29 plenoptic camera, which is used to generate the results in [ICIP14].

 Extracting camera properties
 -------------------------------------------------------------------------------

-So far the special resolution has been the interesting property.
-Here I look at the spatial resolution profile through depth, or, as I call it, the lateral resolution.
+So far the special and depth resolution have been the interesting properties.

+First I look at the spatial resolution profile through depth, or, as I call it, the lateral resolution.
+Then it follows with depth and angular resolution.

 The following scripts are described: